M-Naga-Shankar/crop-scan/README.md

 # crop-scan
-Crop Scan Project Description  The Crop Scan project is a comprehensive PHP full stack application designed to streamline the survey and analysis process for agricultural crops.
+The Crop Scan project is a comprehensive PHP full stack application designed to streamline the survey and analysis process for agricultural crops.
 This innovative platform leverages modern web technologies to provide an intuitive and efficient solution for farmers, agronomists, and researchers.